myth-MC/mirlo/README.md

 ## Usage

-Once you run mirlo for the first time it will generate a `config.yml` file under `/plugins/mirlo`.
-This file contains everything you might want to modify depending on your needs.
+When you run mirlo for the first time it will generate a `config.yml` file under `/plugins/mirlo`.
+This file contains everything you might want to modify depending on your server's needs.

 ### Events